mjhea0/mjhea0.github.com/source/_posts/2016-11-05-developing-a-restful-api-with-node-and-typescript.markdown

 }
 ```

-Remove the *test.ts* file from the "src" folder.
+Remove the *test.js* file from the "src" folder.
 Now, run the compiler again, and you'll see that `test.js` is delivered to the `dist` directory.

 This is much nicer, but let's take it one step further.
-Instead returning to the terminal after each change and manually running the compiler each time let's automate the process with Gulp:
+Instead of returning to the terminal after each change and manually running the compiler each time let's automate the process with Gulp:

 ```sh
 $ npm install gulp@3.9.1 gulp-typescript@3.1.1 --save-dev